the reward for a job well done is another job

 In some sense Jilia Bainilus has earned her promotion to Archduchess like an adventurer.
 She certainly had more of an adventure, these last two years, than most of the delegates being invited to this convention.

 First some famous pseudonymous rebels from the time of the Civil War reappeared in her city to cause trouble, and it's not even that she disagreed with them about the influence of the Thrunes being bad for Kintargo, but they had no conception of the difficulty keeping the Thrunes from exerting more influence on the city.
-Rumor said that Jackdaw was back from the dead, raised from the last years of the Civil War, and she believed it, because he and his Silver Ravens were acting like the Thrunes were upstarts who could be warded off by shows of force and public support, not secure tyrants who could throw a regiment of Hellknights and if that didn't work a small legion of devils at the city.
+Rumor said that Jackdaw was back from the dead, raised from the last years of the Civil War, and she believed it, because she and her Silver Ravens were acting like the Thrunes were upstarts who could be warded off by shows of force and public support, not secure tyrants who could throw a regiment of Hellknights and if that didn't work a small legion of devils at the city.
 She managed to prevent escalation, but she had to make even more compromises and crackdowns and the best she could do for the ordinary people caught as traitors and dissidents was making security weak enough that they could kill themselves painlessly before they got messy executions.

 And then Barzilai Thrune decided he wanted a private playground and she spent four months trapped in a gemstone while he ruled his city not just tyrannically, but completely arbitrarily and idiotically.
 She didn't hear the details until later, of course, but she seethed nonetheless.